Panavath/chatbot/README.md

-# Multi-Database RAG Agent with Routing
+# MPWT Assistant - RAG Chatbot

-An intelligent Retrieval-Augmented Generation (RAG) agent that automatically routes queries to specialized databases and provides accurate responses with web search fallback.
+An intelligent Retrieval-Augmented Generation (RAG) chatbot for the Ministry of Public Works and Transport (MPWT) of Cambodia.
+This system provides accurate information about government departments, services, and organizational structure using advanced AI technology.

 ## 🚀 Features

-- 🎯 **Intelligent Query Routing** - Automatically determines the best database for each query
-- 📚 **Multi-Database Support** - Products, Support, and Finance specialized databases
+- 🏛️ **MPWT-Specific Knowledge** - Specialized for Ministry of Public Works and Transport data
-- 🤖 **Advanced RAG Pipeline** - Uses OpenAI embeddings and LLM for high-quality responses
+- 🤖 **Advanced RAG Pipeline** - Uses Gemini embeddings and GPT-4o-mini for high-quality responses
-- 🔍 **Vector Similarity Search** - Powered by Qdrant vector database for semantic retrieval
+- 🔍 **Vector Similarity Search** - Powered by ChromaDB for semantic document retrieval
-- 🌐 **Web Search Fallback** - DuckDuckGo integration when no relevant documents found
-- 📄 **PDF Document Processing** - Upload and process multiple PDF documents
-- 💬 **Interactive Chat Interface** - Clean Streamlit UI with real-time routing information
+- 💬 **Clean Chat Interface** - Minimalistic Gradio UI for seamless interaction
-- 📊 **Status Monitoring** - Real-time system health and database status
+- 📊 **Database Integration** - Connects to PostgreSQL database or uses sample data
+- 🌐 **Multi-Language Support** - English and Khmer language responses
+- 📄 **Document Processing** - Handles structured organizational data

 ## 🏗️ Architecture